shpml/fundamentals/00_chapter/03_lesson.md

 ### Getting Help

 Shhh.
 The exercise answers are at the back of the book :) If you're stuck, we've supplied exercise solutions.
-Also be sure to tune into the WDI community on [Slack](00_chapter/intro.md) to ask for help or see what others are talking about!
+Also be sure to tune into the WDI Remote community on [Slack](00_chapter/intro.md) to ask for help or see what others are talking about!
 We'll set up our Slack accounts in the next lesson.